JYNi16/Deeplearning-Beginner/README.md

 # Classical-Deeplearning-Algorithm
-Various Classical Deep-learning Algorithm coded by Tensorflow and Pytorch framework This project include:
+Various Classical Deep-learning Algorithm coded by Tensorflow and Pytorch framework, respectively.
+This project include:
 1. Linear Regression(coded by numpy and pytorch, respectively)
 2. Softmax Regression(coded by Pytorch)